Occupational Hearing Loss: How Noise Monitoring Can Help11th sep 2017

 It is easy to take your hearing for granted, but the complex process that occurs when your ears pick up a sound and translate it into information that your brain can understand is truly outstanding.
 The ear is made up of many parts that work in harmony but each can suffer damage or malfunction leading to hearing problems and significant loss in quality of life.

 Most hazardous jobs for your hearing

-There are many jobs that pose a significant risk when it comes to exposure to loud noise.
+There are many jobs that pose a significant risk for occupational hearing loss when it comes to exposure to loud noise.
 The most common industries include:

 - Manufacturing.
 Some operators use heavy machinery such as metal on metal or grinding tools generating exposure levels of 80 – 125dB(A) which can be harmful to the unprotected ear.

 - Armed Forces.
 Members are particularly at risk of noise-induced hearing loss with explosions that can reach levels close to 180dB(A).

 - Airports Ground control staff can be exposed to noise levels of around 140dB which is the threshold of pain.